ahmetozmtn/chatgpt-cli/README.md

 <br>

-4- Paste the API KEY from **OpenAI** to the relevant section of the .env.example file in the project folder and save the file.
-And now you are ready to use ChatGPT-CLI.
+4- Enter the API KEY you got from **OpenAI** into the project folder, rename the .env.example file to .env and paste it into the relevant section in the file and save the file.
+And now you are ready to use the ChatGPT CLI.

 <br></br>